 Objectives in this domain

-- Routing technologies: static and dynamic routing (BGP, EIGRP, OSPF), route selection, NAT, PAT, FHRP, VIP, and subinterfaces.
+- Routing: static and dynamic (BGP, EIGRP, OSPF), route selection, NAT/PAT, FHRP, VIPs, subinterfaces

-- Switching technologies: VLANs, interface configuration, spanning tree, MTU, and jumbo frames.
+- Switching: VLANs, interface configuration, spanning tree, MTU and jumbo frames

-- Wireless devices: channels, frequency options, SSID, network types, encryption, guest networks, authentication, antennas, and access points.
+- Wireless: channels, frequency bands, SSIDs, network types, encryption, guest networks, authentication, antennas, access points

-- Physical installations: installation implications, power considerations, and environmental factors.
+- Physical installation: installation implications, power considerations, environmental factors

 Network operations3.019%